Fusion and (non)-rigidity of Virasoro Kac modules in logarithmic minimal models at $(p,q)$-central charge: Construction of intertwining operators

 is a linear map such that for all $m\in\mathbb{Z}$,

 then there is a unique intertwining operator $\mathcal{Y}$ of type $\binom{W_2}{\mathcal{V}_h\,W_1}$ such that $\mathcal{Y}(v_{1,2},z)=\Phi(z)$. \end{Theorem}

-The operator $\Phi(z)$ in the statement of the theorem is called a ``generalized intertwining operator'' in \cite[Definition 4.1]{Li-hom-functor}, but it corresponds to a ``primary field'' in physics terminology.
+The operator $\Phi(z)$ in the statement of the theorem is called a ``generalized intertwining operator'' in \cite[Definition 4.1]{Li-hom-functor}, but it is a primary field in the sense of conformal field theory.
 Note that \cite[Proposition 4.16]{Li-hom-functor} is stated for modules of the simple vertex operator algebra $L_{c_{p,q}}$, but based on the discussion preceding its statement, it applies to modules for the universal Virasoro vertex operator algebra at any central charge as long as we replace the simple module $L(c,h)$ in \cite[Proposition 4.16]{Li-hom-functor} with the Verma module $\mathcal{V}_h$.

 Now we can state and prove the main result of this subsection: \begin{Theorem} Let $\mathcal{V}_1$ and $\mathcal{V}_2$ be Virasoro Verma modules of central charge $c=13-6t-6t^{-1}$ and lowest conformal weights $h_1$ and $h_2$, respectively.
 If